Videos, radio play, multimedia stuff. For the videos that have installation components, see the INSTALLS page for more documentation.

 LIKE…/ AND, LIKE/ YOU KNOW/ TOTALLY/ RIGHT.
 (2012)

-Shot at the Western Front in Fall 2011, LIKE... is a riff on legendary performances and personas created by Glenn Lewis, Eric Metcalfe, and Hank Bull at Vancouver’s Western Front artist-run centre during the 70's and 80's.
-The Western Front "lifestyle" is set against that of another gossip-obsessed crew: an imaginary teenage girls club created by my twin sister and I during our socially unsuccessful childhood.
-The Club was "for girls who are into boys, fashion, and popular culture."
-The Club documented their daily lives and administrative activities with (imaginary) video cameras…
+Shot on location at the Western Front Artist Run Centre, Vancouver, in Fall 2011, LIKE... is a riff on legendary performances and personas created there in the 70’s and 80’s by former residents Glenn Lewis, Eric Metcalfe, and Hank Bull.
+The Western Front "lifestyle" meets that of another gossip-obsessed crew: an imaginary teenage girls club created by my twin sister and I during our socially unsuccessful childhoods.

 To me, these real and imagined clubhouse productions ( from the Western Front and from the girls’ club) are an attempt at exorcising mass communication and corporate culture.
 But, audiences, artists and social outcasts can't escape their formative experiences with TV and pop culture.
 Would we even want to?
 Maybe acts of resistance are simultaneously acts of surrender: the more you study something in order to overcome it, the more you are stealthily preparing yourself to let it in...
 How closely can you imitate something, while still disobeying it?
 Do you imitate in order to be like— or unlike— the thing you're imitating?